In this article, search engine optimization expert Matt Diggity shares nine crucial tips with us on how to design an SEO-friendly landing page.

-Expertise, authority, trustworthiness: These factors, collectively known as EAT, indicate the credibility of a page.
-For example, a peer-reviewed article by a Harvard professor is likely to rank more highly than an article published on a website known for clickbait.
+Expertise, authority, trustworthiness: these factors, collectively known as EAT, indicate a page's credibility.
+For example, a peer-reviewed article by a Harvard professor is likely to rank higher than an article published on a website known for clickbait.

 Main content quality.
-Google testers look at spelling and grammar, content clarity and length (long-form content ranks more highly), and the quality of presentation.
+Google testers look at spelling and grammar, content clarity and length (long-form content ranks more highly), and presentation quality.

 Website owner information.
 Websites that feature owner information, such as a contact telephone number or email address, typically rank higher than pages that don't.